 Despite the lack of direct R&D subsidies, business R&D investments in Sweden are among the highest in the OECD.
 As such, there is no need for general R&D subsidies in Sweden.
-However, our analysis shows that a few large Swedish companies account for the lion's share of private sector R&D. Moreover, highgrowth firms, often called gazelles, generate a large share of all net jobs in Sweden and many other OECD countries.
-Thus, government policy should encourage R&D investments in SMEs to a greater extent.
+However, our analysis shows that a few large Swedish companies account for the lion's share of private sector R&D. Moreover, high-growth firms, often called gazelles, generate a large share of all net jobs in Sweden and many other OECD countries.
+10 Thus, government policy should encourage R&D investments in SMEs to a greater extent.
 One way of doing so could be through public procurement.
+Swedish policy makers could look to the United States, where the Small Business Innovation Research (SBIR) program requires that a specified percentage of federal R&D funds is channeled to small businesses.